pooja-gera/TheWireUsChallenge/JavaScript DSA/JSDSA_DAY79/readme.md

 ### Note - (Plese refer to resources to read more about Tree Data Structure and Generic Tree).

-#### Hints and Instructions:
-1. Use an Array as the base storage for storing elements of Queue.
-2. Please try to remember how we implemented Stack DS using Array.
 #### Examples to check working of your Stack --
 If you have made a class names CustomStack, then after performing the following operations the output should be --
 <pre>